muthash/we-connect-flask-backend/README.md

 ```
 http://127.0.0.1:5000//api/v1/search?q=Andela
 ```
-One can also filter a search result further based on the business location and category as shown:
+One can also filter a search result further based on the business location and category, as shown:
 ```
 http://127.0.0.1:5000//api/v1/search?q=Andela&cat=Tech&loc=Nairobi
 ```